director & violinist

 Photography, technology, cooking/baking, reading, and TikTok

-Alyssa Tong studied violin under Nelson Lee of the Jupiter String Quartet as a full scholarship student, recipient of the Doris Vance Harmon Music Scholarship, at the University of Illinois at Urbana-Champaign School of Music.
+Alyssa Tong studies violin under Simon James at the San Francisco Conservatory of Music.
+She formerly studied under Nelson Lee of the Jupiter String Quartet as a full scholarship student, recipient of the Doris Vance Harmon Music Scholarship, at the University of Illinois at Urbana-Champaign School of Music.
 She is the recipient of the Mary Herron Replogle College Scholarship and the winner of the Paul Rolland Memorial Violin Competition.

 Alyssa was previously the concertmistress of the University of Illinois Symphony Orchestra under the direction of Donald Schleicher and was a part of the orchestra throughout college.
-She formerly attended the Merit School of Music’s Tuition-free Conservatory and Northwestern University’s String Academy, where she studied under Drew Williams, Jennifer Dunne and Stacia Spencer.
 She has performed in concert with Miriam Fried, Stefan Milenkovich, members of the Minnesota Orchestra under Osmo Vänskä, and has taken part in the Chicago Youth in Music Festival under Riccardo Muti and Gennady Rozhdestvensky.
-As a soloist, she has participated in masterclasses for artists such as Rachel Barton Pine, Almita Vamos, Cliff Colnot, Laurie Smukler, Zach DePue, Daniel Hope, and Yuan-Qing Yu.
+As a soloist, she has participated in masterclasses for artists such as Rachel Barton Pine, Ani Kavafian, Almita Vamos, Cliff Colnot, Laurie Smukler, Zach DePue, Daniel Hope, and Yuan-Qing Yu.

-An avid chamber musician, she has performed in chamber masterclasses with Yo-Yo Ma, the Cavani Quartet, Mathieu Herzog, the Vienna Piano Trio, Sibbi Bernhardsson, and pianist Michael Brown.
-Additionally, she has studied under Paul Kantor, Charles Castleman, Laura Bossert, Ken Hamao, and Julia Wedman.
-Past festivals include Encore Chamber Music, LyricaFest and the Castleman Quartet Program.
+An avid chamber musician, she has performed in chamber masterclasses with Yo-Yo Ma, the Cavani, Parker, Catalyst and Telegraph Quartets, Mathieu Herzog, the Vienna Piano Trio, Bonnie Hampton, Sibbi Bernhardsson, and pianist Michael Brown.
+Additionally, she has studied under Paul Kantor, Charles Castleman, Jean-Michel Fonteneau, Ken Hamao, and Soovin Kim.
+Past festivals include Bowdoin International Music Festival, ENCORE Chamber Music, LyricaFest and the Castleman Quartet Program.

 As first violinist of the Elara String Quartet, she has advanced to the semi-finals of the Coltman Chamber Competition in Austin, Texas and completed the Banff Centre String Quartet Residency during the summer of 2018, studying with the Parker, Eybler and JACK Quartets.
 They have also played in masterclasses for the Jupiter, Jasper, Cavani, Ariel, and Argus String Quartets, among others.
 As a champion of new music, she has also premiered several new chamber works by composers such as Kelley Sheehan, Ralph Lewis, Anthony Fu and Jeffrey Elem.
 Fall 2018 took her to several universities in the Midwest to present Ralph Lewis’ ‘Losing Constellations’ for string quartet and fixed media.
 She also participated in the Kronos Quartet’s ‘Fifty For the Future’ project, working directly with the Kronos Quartet.